 Our testing environment will simply be whatever workstations our team members have for personal use.
 Software development is portable so there is no need for a restricted lab area.
-The workstations will be running Ubuntu linux, must have adequate processing power for development and testing, and internet access.
-The Raspberry Pi 2 is responsible for running all but the user application systems, so access to the Pi will be necessary for whoever is running tests.
+The server laptop will be running Ubuntu linux, must have adequate processing power for development and testing, and internet access.
+The server laptop is responsible for running all of the ASR's software systems.
 We will utilize GitHub for source control, keeping our repository on GitHub's servers to eliminate the possibility of losing code through hard drive failures or other unexpected issues.
 This will also allow us to easily manage conflicts and collisions in our code, and always have the most up to date version of the project for testing.
 Being that we are processing sensor data, whoever is currently performing tests must have access to the relevant sensors.
 We won't have multiple sensors of the same type, so these will have to be traded among the members of the group when necessary.

-9.2.2 User Application
+9.2.2 Terminal Application